ATILF-UMR7118/MLPLLM2025/page3.md

 * Developing domain-specific benchmarks for evaluating LLMs in healthcare.
 * Developing applications for LLMs in clinical decision support, medical transcription and communication between practitioners and patients.
 [2,7]

+We welcome articles that are:
+* new contributions,
+* state-of-the-art articles,
+* work in progress,
+* short/translated version of a paper accepted at a major conference.

 ### Invited Speaker